MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Abbreviate **Microsoft** as **MS** or **MSFT**.
 * Indicate the app is an offering from Microsoft, including using Microsoft slogans or taglines.
 * Use copyrighted brand names you don't own.
+* * Use the following language unless you are a certified Microsoft partner:
+  * "... certified for ..."
+  * "... powered by ..."
 * Include typos, grammatical errors, and unnecessary capitalizations (for example, **Users** instead of **users**).
 * Include links to AppSource.
-* Use the following language unless you are a certified Microsoft partner:
-  * "... certified for ..."
-  * "... powered by ..."
+* Make unverified claims such as best, top, ranked etc. unless accompanied by the source of the claim.
+* Compare your offer with other marketplace offers

 ### Screenshots